-In the course of his opinion he says:

-"The right of privacy, once established as a legal doctrine, cannot be restrained to the publication of a likeness, but must necessarily embrace as well the publication of a word picture, a comment upon one's looks, conduct, domestic relations, or habits.
-And were the 'right of privacy' once legally asserted, it would necessarily be held to include the same things if spoken instead of printed; for one as well as the other invades the right to be absolutely let alone.
-Insult would certainly be in violation of such a right, and with many persons would more seriously wound their feelings than would the publication of their picture; and so we might add to the list of things that are spoken and done day by day which seriously offend the sensibilities of good people to which the principle which the plaintiff seeks to have imbedded in the doctrine of the law would seem to imply.
-I have gone only far enough to barely suggest the vast field of litigation which would necessarily be opened up should this court hold that privacy exists as a legal right, enforceable by injunction."
+vent mis relative to the of friends and acquaintances.
+In the course of his opinion he says: "The right of privacy, once established as a legal doctrine, cannot be restrained to the publication of a likeness, but must necessarily embrace as well the publication of a word picture, a comment upon one's looks, conduct, domestic relations, or habits.
+And were the 'right of privacy' once legally assorted, it would necessarily be held to include the same things if spoken instead of printed; for one as well as the other invades the right to be absolutely let alone.
+Insult would certainly be in violation of such a right, and with many persons would more seriously wound their feelings than would the publication of their picture; and so we might add to the list of things that are spoken and done day by day which seriously offend the sensibilities of the plaintiff seeks to have imbedded in the doctrine of the law would seem to imply.
+I have gone only far enough to barely siggest the vast field of litigation which would necessarily be opened up should this court hold that privacy exists as a legal right, enforceable by injunction."